Langson Energy’s Steam Machine Uses Waste Saturated Steam Pressure to Make Green Power

-)-- Langson Energy Inc. (LEI) awed over 100 onlookers over a 2-day period as they invited city officials, ethanol plant operators and owners to witness how they use waste steam pressure to make green electricity at an ethanol plant in South Dakota.
-This is the first time this award-winning company’s latest green steam technology has been installed in the United States.
+Langson Energy Inc. awed over 100 onlookers who saw how they use waste saturated steam pressure to make green electricity at an ethanol plant in SD.
+This is the first time this award-winning company’s latest green steam technology has been installed in the US.
 Langson’s low cost, scalable clean energy production units are significant to the global energy landscape because traditional turbines have difficulties with saturated steam, but the Steam Machine seamlessly converts it to clean power.

 It took only 3 days and a few personnel to install a 250kW Steam Machine in the ethanol plant’s boiler room.
 The plant currently produces a million gallons of ethanol a year and planes to increase their production to 1.5 million gallons per year.
 It is important to plant management to increase their sustainability by improving energy efficiency, to reduce emissions and reduce their energy costs.
 The Langson Energy Steam Machine is exactly what they need to help them achieve these goals.

 There are several opportunities in typical ethanol plants to take advantage of making low-cost green electricity with Langson Energy’s pressure-reduction generators:

 1. Often natural gas comes into a plant at a high pressure that needs to be dropped to a useable, lower pressure level which can be done by circumventing the typical pressure reduction valve (PRV) with Langson Energy’s Gas Pressure Letdown Generator (GLG).